CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 	!!! note
 	    9 can be used for these three parameters to represent 'All'.
 Multiples can be combined by separating with comma, for example:  "2,3,4" or "1,5" or "1,2"

-	Find-LnvUpdate displays a grid-view of the results.
+	Find-LnvUpdate displays a grid-view of the results by default.
 A single selected update can be returned when the grid-view is closed.
 Therefore, execute the following to display the search results and then capture the selected update object:

 	```PS C:\> $update = Find-LnvUpdate -MachineType 21DD -WindowsVersion 11```